-All interpreters who have satisfactorily completed the oral proficiency requirements shall be subject to a criminal background check performed through the Administrative Office of Pennsylvania Courts.
+All interpreters who have satisfactorily completed the oral proficiency requirements shall be subject to a criminal background check performed through the AOPC.
 The following constitute grounds for failing the background check:

-- (a) conviction of any type of felony or a misdemeanor involving fraud, dishonesty, corruption, moral turpitude, or false statements; or - (b) any conviction related to ethical violations and the functions and duties of a court interpreter.
+- (a) conviction of any type of felony or a misdemeanor involving fraud, dishonesty, corruption, moral turpitude, or false statements; or - (b) any conviction related to the functions and duties of a court interpreter.

-§ 306 Interpreter Classification
+§ 306.
+Interpreter Classification.